PikAsriel/Home/README.md

 Contributions to this project are encouraged and welcome.

 This repository contains general documentation.
-For more specific details, please visit the appropriate repository.
+For more specific details, please visit the appropriate repository!